 You can feel lonely or isolated for many reasons even when other people are around you.
 Some reasons you might feel lonely or isolated include:

-- lacking close family around you
+- living alone or lacking close family around you

 - going through a divorce or break up

 - retiring from work or changing schools or jobs

 - living away from home for the first time